Sheffield DocFest: 2016

-The 2016 event took place from 10 to 15 June.
+The 2016 event took place from 10–15 June.
 A total of 32,769 audiences attended, including 3,534 industry delegates who travelled from 60 countries, and 29,235 public audiences, both figures a record increase on 2015.

 The film programme hosted a record 160 films with 27 world premieres, 15 international, 19 European and a whopping 52 UK premieres from 49 different countries.
 Audiences were attracted to big filmmaking names from the documentary world including US director Michael Moore – whose film Where to Invade Next opened the Festival – Louis Theroux, Palme d'Or winning director Ken Loach, and legendary filmmakers D. A. Pennebaker and Chris Hegedus.

 Women and LGBT+ subjects feature prominently throughout the Festival's selection, making up two of the festival's strands, plus a retrospective honouring Chantal Akerman.
 The speakers represented in the Talks & Sessions programme were 45% female.

 The newly renamed Alternate Realities programme featured 14 immersive media experiences in Millennium Gallery, and 12 virtual reality documentaries in Site Gallery, The Space and Union Street.
 The Alternate Realities Summit was a day-long event with a focus on virtual reality, artificial intelligence, and mixed reality.
 The morning session saw a keynote from Ramona Pringle and Bina48, an artificially intelligent robot, while the afternoon session saw a keynote from Google's Jessica Brillhart.
-2016 also saw the inaugural Alternate Realities Commission, supported by site Gallery and Arts Council England.
+Also, 2016 saw the inaugural Alternate Realities Commission, supported by site Gallery and Arts Council England.
 Darren Emerson's Indefinite (previously Invisible) won the £5,000 prize and had its World Premiere at the Festival.
 Indefinite, about the detention of immigrants in Britain, was later featured by The New York Times.

-2016 saw the introduction of the DocFest Exchange on Tudor Square developed with Wellcome, which hosted a series of public talks, including an interview with This is England director Shane Meadows.
+In 2016, came the introduction of the DocFest Exchange on Tudor Square developed with Wellcome, which hosted a series of public talks, including an interview with This is England director Shane Meadows.